J-Horensma/AES-GCM-File-Crypter/README.md

 ### 2.)
 Disk Data Recovery Prevention
 After the encryption/decryption step, a temporary file is made, where the encrypted/decrypted data is copied to, then the temporary file, is re-named to the original file's name, after the original file's deletion.
 The original file, is over-written with random bytes, then deleted, and the temporary file, is re-named to the original file's name, as previously mentioned. \
 This feature, is designed to prevent recovery of the original file's content, from the disk of the device using this application.
 </br></br>

-## What Is AES-GCM Cryptography?
-AES-GCM Cryptography, is the most secure and modern approach for encryption/decryption and has 3 options (128, 192, and 256 bit).
-</br></br>

 ## Usage (Windows):